8 Examples of Team Culture Types to Emulate

 Hubspot

 Hubspot’s team culture is embodied in the acronym HEART.
 This effective team culture focuses on employee satisfaction by giving them autonomy and flexibility.
-They are also focused on building a culture of trust by allowing employees to work remotely, or hybrid.
+Reflecting an effective team culture built on employee satisfaction.

 Activities to Promote a Good Team Culture